Black Catholicism: First Great Migration

 Around the same time, blacks were beginning to migrate by the millions from the Jim Crow South to greener pastures north of the Mason-Dixon line and west of Mississippi and the Rockies.
-This resulted in mass exposure of traditionally-Protestant African-Americans to Catholic religion in places like Chicago, New York, and Los Angeles.
+This resulted in mass exposure of traditionally-Protestant African-Americans to Catholic religion in places like Chicago, New York City, and Los Angeles.
 As black families moved in, white families often moved out, leaving entire parishes—and, more importantly, parochial schools—open to the new black residents.
 This, combined with a missionary impulse on the part of local white clerics and nuns, led to mass recruitment of black Protestants to these schools, and eventually the parishes as well.
-African-Americans converted in droves.
+African-Americans converted in droves, perhaps most notably in Chicago.

 Chicago

 The boom in Black Catholics in the North created an immediate opportunity for organizing and activism, which quickly took place—and in a markedly interracial (and even interfaith) fashion.
 The Catholic Youth Organization (CYO) was founded in Chicago in 1930 and quickly became a hotspot for integrated Catholic activity.
 Dr. Arthur G. Falls, a major Black Catholic figure during this era, persuaded Servant of God Dorothy Day to open a Catholic Worker House there in 1935.
 Lafarge's Interracial Council movement arrived in the city in 1945.

-Even so, White Flight combined with Archbishop George Mundelein's "national parish" strategy to more or less sanctify racial segregation in Chicago, as Black Catholics—despite not technically constituting a nationality—were "consigned" to such a parish themselves.
+Even so, White flight combined with Archbishop George Mundelein's "national parish" strategy to more or less sanctify racial segregation in Chicago, as Black Catholics—despite not technically constituting a nationality—were "consigned" to such a parish themselves.